fminkowski/gvm/README.md

 `r0` will contain the value 5;

 ## func (Function)
 A block of code can be declared with the `func` keyword.
 This enables code reusability.
-Follow the func keyword with name and end it with semi-colon.
+Follow the func keyword with the function name and end it with semi-colon.

 ```
 func my_func;